mrbonsoir/mrbonsoir.github.io/_posts/2024-08-15-Analysis-of-a-run-club-itinaries.md

 # Introduction

-I like data, I run a lot and I enjoy looking at the [heatmap][myStrava-link] my activities are generating over the years.
+I like data, I run a lot and I enjoy looking at the [heatmap][Strava-link] my activities are generating over the years.

-A few weeks after joining [Strava][stravaDataScience-link] I found a way to import all previously recorded activities from other plateforms, and I was very happy to look at all this information.
+A few weeks after joining [Strava][stravaDataScience-link] I found a way to import all previously recorded activities from other plateforms, and I was very happy to look at all of this information.
 One the thing I like the most is to overlay my paths over a map, this helps to find new ways to explore for my next runs.

 # Solo to social runs